-This selection allows the operator to select either the standard tape speed (99.2 mm/s) for four track operation, or the two track position (49.6 mm/s).
-In the two track position only channels 1 and 2 are operational.
-In the two track mode of operation, the machine will give 2 hrs of stereo operation using a single 5" reel of tape.
+This selection allows the operator to select either the standard tape speed (99.2 mm/s) for four track operation when using sampling frequencies up to 48 kHz, or the slow speed two track position (49.6 mm/s).
+In the slow speed two track position only channels 1 and 2 are operational.
+In slow speed operation, the machine will give 2 hrs of stereo operation using a single 5" reel of tape (Or 1 channel of 96 kHz).
 During operation at the slow speed, the ECC display will indicate FA permanently for the right two digits as there are no tracks 3 + 4 on the tape.
 The default mode of the machine is the four track position.
 Pressing EXE when the desired speed is on the display will select it.
 This setting is stored in memory and need not be set each time the machine is powered up.
 This selection can be stored in a template if desired.
 All counter / remaining tape indications depend on the selected mode.